-DO NOT use any attachment on the side port for additional leverage to tighten the tool.

-DO NOT force the tool; gentle pressure is
+- DO NOT attempt to close Inline Valve with Capture Rod inserted. - DO NOT use any attachment on the side port for additional leverage to tighten the tool. - DO NOT force the tool; gentle pressure is sufficient.
 DO NOT overtighten.
 This may cause damage, leaks and potential venting of the system under service.